Kainji National Park

+West African Conservation Network, a Nigeria/United Kingdom-based organisation, focused on environmental and wildlife conservation, has begun collaboration with the Nigeria National Park Service to restore the Kainji Lake National Park.

+The international organization and the Federal Government of Nigeria signed a 31-year co-management agreement on October 27, 2023, to protect and restore the park in northwestern Nigeria.

+The WACN Kainji Lake National Park Project aims to overcome current security challenges and enhance the park within the next decade through strategic partnerships.

 History

 Kainji National Park was established in 1978 and is divided into three distinct sectors, the Zugurma Game Reserve, the Borgu Game Reserve and Kainji Lake.

 Since 2005, the protected area is considered a Lion Conservation Unit together with Yankari National Park.
 The park is owned by the state and managed by the Federal National Park Service (FNPS), receiving direct government funding.
 This means that enforcement actions against poachers can be pursued under national park law and not in the local courts.

 Geography

 The Borgu Game Reserve is mostly made up of savanna forest and has an area of 3929 km2, while the Zugurma Game Reserve is smaller, at 1370 km2.
 The two main parts of the park are separated by the Kainji Lake, a 136 km long reservoir.
 The Zugurma sector has no access roads and only the Borgu sector is used for tourism.

 The southern and western parts of the Borgu Game Reserve drain into the Oli River, a tributary of the Niger River, while the other parts drain directly into the lake via four small rivers.
 The Zugurma Game Reserve has little drainage; the smaller watercourses dry up during the dry season, but there are a number of permanent waterholes along the Oli River and elsewhere in the park.
 The Borgu sector consists of undulating hills with some quartzite ridges and ironstone pans, while the Zugurma sector consists of a low plateau, with soils derived from sandstone, much eroded in places.
 The mean annual rainfall is about 1100 mm, with the wet season lasting from May to November and the dry season from December to April.